apigee/api-platform-samples/learn-edge/proxy-2/README.md

 ### Important words and concepts

 * The name of the target endpoint can be anything, but it has to match the name of a file in the `targets` directory. ??
 Is this true ??
 What if the file was called foo.xml ??
-* Target service -- A backend service that the proxy calls on behalf of the requesting app.
+* **Target service** -- A backend service that the proxy calls on behalf of the requesting app.
 Here, we're going to return data from a service called `mocktarget.apigee.net`.
-* RouteRule -- Specifies which target endpoint definition file to call.
+* **RouteRule** -- Specifies which target endpoint definition file to call.
 Route rules can have logic to route calls conditionally to different targets.
-* TargetEndpoint -- The name of a target definition in the apiproxy/targets directory.
+* **TargetEndpoint** -- The name of a target definition in the apiproxy/targets directory.
-* HTTPTargetConnection -- Defines the target to which to send the request.
+* **HTTPTargetConnection** -- Defines the target to which to send the request.
 Usually a URL.

 ### Things to try

 * In a browser, hit http://mocktarget.apigee.net/help to see what else the service can do.
 * Modify the `invoke.sh` script to hit one of the other resources.
 For example: `curl http://<your org>-test.apigee.net/json`.

   **Notable Concept**: By default, whatever you add to the base path of the API proxy gets passed on unchanged to the target.

 * Change the proxy so it calls a different endpoint, maybe a service you are familiar with and test the change (redeploy and invoke).
-Hint: Edit
+Hint: Edit `apiproxy/targets/default.xml`.

 ### Ask the community